Pinto Bean & Pepper Jack Stuffed Poblano Peppers by Meg from This Mess is Ours

 Thanks to: Meg van der Kruik

 If you’re looking for a remix to the timeless stuffed pepper, then you’ve come to the right place.
-Meg from This Mess is Ours brings a Mexican spin with a Pinto Bean and Pepper Jack Poblano Pepper, which uses Massel’s Concentrated Liquid Stock, 7’s bouillon cubes AND seasoning!
+Meg from This Mess is Ours brings a Mexican spin with a Pinto Bean and Pepper Jack Poblano Pepper, which uses some of Massel’s best ingredients!
 With a medley of spices and garnishes at her disposal, Meg hits a home run with this creative dish.
 Give it a try!

 For the peppers: